infracost/docs/docs/faq.md

 ## Does Infracost need cloud credentials?

-Infracost itself does not need any cloud credentials.
+That depends on how you run Infracost, since we run Terraform internally, which sometimes needs cloud credentials:

-Infracost runs Terraform internally and if Infracost is run against a [Terraform directory](/docs/#terraform-directory), **Terraform** will need access to cloud credentials, e.g. when running `terraform init` and `terraform plan`.
+- When Infracost is run against a [Terraform directory](/docs/#option-1-terraform-directory), Terraform will need access to cloud credentials, e.g. when running `terraform init` and `terraform plan`.
 These commands are only used to produce [plan JSON files](https://www.terraform.io/docs/commands/show.html#json-output) and no changes are made to your Terraform state or cloud resources.
+- When Infracost is run against a [Terraform plan JSON file](/docs/#option-2-terraform-plan-json), cloud credentials are not needed.

 ## How does Infracost get cloud prices?